newtonproject/NEPs/NEPS/NEP-26.md

 Adoption of the content of this NEP requires a hard fork as it introduces changes that are not backward compatible.

-The [newchain](https://github.com/newtonproject/newchain) implement this features currently and would be able to support the _La Palma_ upgrade.
+The [newchain](https://github.com/newtonproject/newchain) implement this features currently and would be able to support the _Boom_ upgrade.

 ## Copyright